 Keeping your business data backed up is one of the most important parts of any business continuity plan.
-Data loss means downtime, costs recreating lost files, and for some companies it can mean the end of their business if they don’t’ have a file backup as a safeguard.
+Data loss means downtime, costs recreating lost files, and for some companies it can mean the end of their business if they don’t have a file backup as a safeguard.
+Using a backup solution should be common practice for all business’ data, but is cloud or on-premise backup solutions right for your business?

 60% of small businesses have to close their doors within 6 months of a data loss incident, and 58% of them aren’t properly prepared to restore data after a loss.